 - A valid, machine-readable passport

-- All travelers must carry with them proof of citizenship and identification, specifically a passport, for return to their own country or for re-entry through another foreign country as required by Bermuda Immigration authorities.
+All travellers must carry with them proof of citizenship and identification, specifically a passport, for return to their own country or for re-entry through another foreign country as required by Bermuda Immigration authorities.
 This applies to adults as well as children and infants travelling alone or with their parents.

-Note: Married women whose identification documents are in their maiden name but who are travelling under their married name should also carry their marriage certificate or certified copy as further proof of identity.
+Note: Married women whose indentification documents are in their maiden name but who are traveling under their married name should also carry their marriage certificate or certified copy as further proof of identity.

 Arriving by Private Vessel

-Upon approach, visiting yachtsmen must contact Bermuda Radio, which will guide you into St. George’s Harbour and direct you to Customs clearance berthing.
+Upon approach, visiting yachtsmen must contact Bermuda Radio, on VHS channel 16 or 27, with details of the vessel which are required for search and rescue purposes.
+Once you have contacted Bermuda Radio, they will guide you into St. George’s Harbour and direct you to Customs clearance berthing.